 Check for URL health

 Checking for URL health is possibly the easiest part of any local SEO audit process.
 Ensure that the URLs are short and relevant.
-Identify all clumsy and cluttered URLs, such as:
+Identify all clumsy and cluttered URLs.

-Replace all such URLs with well-structured and user-friendly URLs, such as:
+Replace all such URLs with well-structured and user-friendly URLs.

 This URL is easy to read, short and tells the user exactly what information the webpage includes.
 Thus, the idea is to keep the URLs under 115 characters and not use any exaggerated parameters.
 Also, prefer using hyphens rather than underscores.